Kindly register to read further

 Retired:

 Note: Dependents of OP or RP Holder: Dependents of an OP or RP holder are eligible to apply for a residence permit.
-They include the spouse (including Common Law Partner of the opposite sex), parents of OP/RP Holder and children including step children and or lawfully adopted children, under 24 years of age.
+They include the spouse (including Common Law Partner of the opposite sex), parents and children (including stepchildren or lawfully adopted children) who are unmarried and not engage in any gainful activity.

 (Source EDB)